JFLarvoire/SysToolsLib/README.md

 ### Scripts and programs in Linux

 The C programs need to be rebuilt from source.
-As for scripts, only the Tcl directory contains useful scripts for Linux.
+As for scripts, only the Bash and Tcl directories contain useful scripts for Linux.

 * Download the project sources archive.
 * Extract files from that archive, and put them in a new work directory.
+* Run `make` in that work directory to rebuild the C programs.
+(There's no ./configure script.)
-* Go to the C subdirectory, and run `make` to rebuild the C programs, then `make install` to install them and the Tcl scripts.
+* Then run `sudo make install` to install them and the Tcl and Bash scripts.
+  If you're on the cautious side, you can first dry-run the installation using `sudo make -n install`.
+  Individual scripts and programs can also be installed separately by running `sudo ./install PROGNAME`.

 ### Development environment